 Problems with sensation and balance can also affect people with brain stem damage.

-That’s because, as we mentioned above, the brain stem serves as a bridge between the spinal cord and the rest of the brain.
+That’s because, as mentioned above, the brain stem serves as a bridge between the spinal cord and the rest of the brain.

 If this bridge is broken, then the body cannot receive messages from the brain.
 As a result, you can experience numbness and muscle weakness.